 Snapchat influencer marketing pricing

 WebFX reckon you might pay $10 for every 1,000 views for Snapchat influencer marketing, up to $10,000 for a Snapchat influencer delivering 1 million views.
-Follower count isn’t public on Snapchat, so this measure is the only really way to accurately gauge the reach (or influence) of a Snapchat influencer.
+Until November, 2020, follower count wasn’t public on Snapchat, so back then this measure was the only really way to accurately gauge the reach (or influence) of a Snapchat influencer.

-Influencer Cyrene Quiamco gave Digiday a slighter higher scale in 2017.
+Several years ago influencer Cyrene Quiamco gave Digiday a slighter higher scale.

 Snapchat influencer post rates by the number of views